earthai-tech/watex/docs/glossary.rst

        report (CIEH), four types of anomalies were emphasized:

-       * EC: The extensive or large conductive zone (`EC`);  when the width of the conductive area :math:`W_cz` is greater than four times the dipole length everywhere in the ERP line.
+       * EC: The extensive or large conductive zone (`EC`);  when the width of the conductive area :math:`W_cz` is greater than four times the dipole length everywhere in the ERP line;
-       * CB2P: The contact between two plans (`CB2P`): defines the contact between two plans with different levels of the lateral distribution of the apparent resistivity values.
+       * CB2P: The contact between two plans (`CB2P`): defines the contact between two plans with different levels of the lateral distribution of the apparent resistivity values;
-       * NC: The narrow conductive zone (`NC`): when the width of the conductive zone is ranging between the dipole length (:math:`d_l`) and four times the dipole length everywhere in the ERP line.
+       * NC: The narrow conductive zone (`NC`): when the width of the conductive zone is ranging between the dipole length (:math:`d_l`) and four times the dipole length everywhere in the ERP line;
        * CP: The conductive plan zone (`CP`) shows a large and stretched conductive zone, and is consecutively evaluated according to the whole :term:`ERP` line.

     Vertical electrical sounding
     DC-Sounding